 What does Rhianna mean?

 Rhianna /rhi-an-na/ [3 sylls.] as a girls' name.
 Rhianna's name origins are Welsh and Irish, and the meaning of Rhianna is "great queen, or goddess".
-Rhianna is a variant transcription of Rhiannon (Welsh).
+Rhianna is a variant form of Rhiannon (Welsh).
 Rhianna is also a derivative of Riane (Irish): feminine of Ryan.

 How popular is Rhianna?